dunnkers/computer-graphics/OpenGL_2/README.md

 ### Normal shading

-Normal shading using no matrix transformation:
+Normal shading using no matrix transformation.
+Visible is the fact that the colors don't adjust according to the newly rotated/transformed angles.

 ![Normal Shading](./Screenshots/normal_shading_no-matrix.gif)